syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 'Opens an existing presentation.
 Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
-    'Find all the occurrences of given pattern of text in the PowerPoint presentation using Regex.
+    'Find all the occurrences of a given pattern of text in the PowerPoint presentation using Regex.
     Dim textSelections As ITextSelection() = pptxDoc.FindAll(new Regex("{[A-Za-z]+}"))
     For Each textSelection As ITextSelection In textSelections 'Gets the found text as a single text part.